lod911/vs2017-Angluar-Template-with-mdc-web/README.md

 HowTo:

 1. Clone this repo with vs2017
-2. wait until all packackes (incl. npm) are restored
+2. close vs2017
 3. open node.js command promt
 4. go to the repo directory
+5. `rmdir /Q /S node_modules (repeat until no messages comming up)
-5. `npm install`
+6. `npm install`
-6. `npm run build:cl`
+7. `npm run build:vd`
+8. open vs2017
+9. wait until all package resores are finished
-7. hit F5 in vs2017
+7. hit F5 vs2017 to start the project

-If its not working try delete the node_modules folder and run `npm install` again
+If its not working try to start again with step 4.

-### This repo is for reproducing something strange with mdc-buttons -> not working correctly
+### This repo is for reproducing something strange with mdc-buttons -> so, don't expect everything works correctly

-## There is only one button with mdc.
-The rest you have to do it by yourself.
+## There is only one button with angular-mdc/web.
+The rest of the project you have to do it by yourself :)